calebpun07-ctrl/chessproject/README.md

 the coconut file is there because those who know

-commenting on this file is spotty, its few adn far between often
+commenting on this file is spotty, its few adn far between often.
+A LOT OF SPAGETTI CODE LIKE MORE THAN IN A ITALLIAN RESTURANT IN THE MIDDLE OF VENICE